Des Moines, Iowa: Arts and theater

-The Des Moines Art Center, with a wing designed by architect I. M. Pei, presents art exhibitions and educational programs as well as studio art classes.
+The Des Moines Art Center, with wings designed by architects I.M.
+Pei and Richard Meier, presents art exhibitions and educational programs as well as studio art classes.
 The Center houses a collection of artwork from the 19th century to the present.
 An extension of the art center is downtown in an urban museum space, featuring three or four exhibitions each year.

 The Pappajohn Sculpture Park was established in 2009.
 It showcases a collection of 24 sculptures donated by Des Moines philanthropists John and Mary Pappajohn.
 Nearby is the Temple for Performing Arts, a cultural center for the city.
 Next to the Temple is the 117000 sqft Central Library, designed by renowned English architect David Chipperfield.

 Salisbury House and Gardens is a 42-room historic house museum on 10 acres of woodlands in the South of Grand neighborhood of Des Moines.
 It is named after—and loosely inspired by—King's House in Salisbury, England.
 Built in the 1920s by cosmetics magnate Carl Weeks and his wife, Edith, the Salisbury House contains authentic 16th-century English oak and rafters dating to Shakespeare's days, numerous other architectural features re-purposed from other historic English homes, and an internationally significant collection of original fine art, tapestries, decorative art, furniture, musical instruments, and rare books and documents.
 The Salisbury House is listed on the National Register of Historic Places, and has been featured on A&E's America's Castles and PBS's Antiques Roadshow.
 Prominent artists in the Salisbury House collection include Joseph Stella, Lillian Genth, Anthony van Dyck and Lawrence Alma-Tadema.

 Built in 1877 by prominent pioneer businessman Hoyt Sherman, Hoyt Sherman Place mansion was Des Moines' first public art gallery and houses a distinctive collection of 19th and 20th century artwork.
 Its restored 1,250-seat theater features an intricate rococo plaster ceiling and excellent acoustics and is used for a variety of cultural performances and entertainment.